PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

-• What PTO accrual is,
+• Setting PTO accrual policies, and

-PTO accural cover
+PTO accural

 What is PTO accrual?

-However, paid time off is not clearly defined by US law.
-In most cases, PTO policies combine three types of leave:
+In most cases, PTO policies combine 3 types of leave:

 • Vacation days,